hyperdefined/CustomLauncherRewrite/README.md

 ## Setup
 You need Java 8 or above installed.

+**Warning:** If you are using Temurin or AdoptOpenJDK, make sure you install `JavaSoft registry keys`.
+The program will not run if you don't do this.
+You might have to reinstall your Java version to properly set these.

 Simply download the latest [release](https://github.com/hyperdefined/CustomLauncherRewrite/releases).
 Throw the `exe` file into a new folder and run it.
 To add a new account, simply click "Add Account" and follow the steps.
 Double click the account to launch the game.

 ## Updating